C2SP/C2SP/tlog-cosignature.md

 separation.

-The timestamp line MUST consist of the string `time`, a single space (0x20), and the number of seconds since the UNIX epoch (January 1, 1970 00:00 UTC) encoded as an ASCII decimal with no leading zeroes.
-This value MUST match the `timestamped_signature.timestamp` value.
+The timestamp line MUST consist of the string `time`, a single space (0x20), and the number of seconds since the UNIX epoch encoded as an ASCII decimal with no leading zeroes.
+This value MUST match the `timestamped_signature.timestamp`.

     cosignature/v1
     time 1679315147